ppy/osu-wiki/wiki/Storyboard/Scripting/Variables/en.md

 # Storyboard scripting variables

-You can have strings of text in a line acting as **variables** for use elsewhere in an `.osb` file (note that the value cannot be changed during gameplay, so for those with programming experience, think of it more like a constant). `.osu` files *do not* support this.
+**Variables** are abstract containers holding custom values that can be used elsewhere in an `.osb` file (note that the value cannot be changed during gameplay, so for those with programming experience, think of it more like a constant). `.osu` files *do not* support this.

 ## Usage